ietf-wg-asdf/SDF/sdf.md

 model, the JSON pointer part of the hierarchical name also alternates between Quality Names and Given Names.

-### Extensibility of Given Names and Quality Names
+### Extensibility of Given Names and Quality Names {#gnqn}

 In SDF, both Quality Names and Given Names are *extension points*.
 This is more obvious for Quality Names: Extending SDF is mostly done by defining additional qualities.
-To enable non-conflicting third party extensions to SDF, an extension is planned that will allow the use of qualified names (names with an embedded colon) as Quality Names.
+To enable non-conflicting third party extensions to SDF, qualified names (names with an embedded colon) can be used as Quality Names.

-Until that extension is defined, Quality Names with (one or more) embedded colons are reserved and MUST NOT be used in an SDF model.
+A nonqualified Quality Name is composed of ASCII letters, digits, and `$` signs, starting with a lower case letter or a `$` sign (i.e., using a pattern of "⁠`[a-z$][A-Za-z$0-9]*`").
+Names with `$` signs are intended to be used for functions separate from most other names; for instance, in this specification `$comment` is used for the comment quality, the presence or absence of which does not change the meaning of the SDF model.
+Names that are composed of multiple English words can use the "lowerCamelCase" convention {{CamelCase}} for indicating the word boundaries; no other use is intended for upper case letters in quality names.

+A qualified Quality Name is composed of a Quality Name Prefix, a `:` (colon) character, and a nonqualified Quality Name.
+Quality Name Prefixes are registered in the "Quality Name Prefixes" sub-registry in the "SDF Parameters" registry ({{qnp}}); they are composed of lower case ASCII letters and digits, starting with a lower case ASCII letter (i.e., using a pattern of "⁠`[a-z][a-z0-9]*`").

 Further, to enable Given Names to have a more powerful role in building global hierarchical names, an extension is planned that makes use of qualified names for Given Names.
 So, until that extension is defined, Given Names with (one or more) embedded colons are reserved and MUST NOT be used in an SDF model.

+All names in SDF are case-sensitive.

 # SDF structure